vvivvi/c1-final/README.md

 8. Ensembling of predictions
 9. Prediction scaling

-It is enough to run the code in the notebooks 6.-8. to generate the final submission file, if the readily extracted features and the pre-trained models are used.
+It is enough to run the code in the notebooks 7.-9. to generate the final submission file if the readily extracted features and the pre-trained models are used.
 One needs to run the notebooks 3.-9. if one wants to extract the features and train the models from scratch.